Ralet11/ralet11/README.md

  [![Gmail Badge](https://img.shields.io/badge/Gmail-red?style=flat-square&logo=Gmail&logoColor=white&link=mailto:ramiro.alet@gmail.com)](mailto:manumanoj0010@gmail.com)

 ### Glad to see you here! &nbsp;
-I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
-I love to explore new technologies and leverage them to solve real-life problems ✨.
-I'm currently into Web Development 🕸️ and Computer Vision 👀.
+I'm a Full Stack Developer passionate about creating scalable, efficient, and impactful web and mobile applications 🚀.
+I thrive on building intuitive user interfaces and robust backends that solve real-world challenges ✨.

 ### More about me:

-- 👨💻 Currently working, learning and growing my skillset in deep learning, competitive coding, data structures and algorithms.
+- 👨💻 Currently working on commercial-grade projects, leveraging technologies like React, Node.js, and PostgreSQL.
-- 🤝 Open for collaborations in web development 🕸️
+- 💡 Skilled in optimizing performance and enhancing user experience.
-- 💻 &nbsp; I love exploring new tech stack and building cool stuffs
+- 🤝 Open to collaborations in innovative and scalable software solutions.

 <h2> 🛠 &nbsp;My Tech Stack</h2>